GChristensen/enso-portable/readme.md

 Description: the Enso Launcher application allows to launch programs found in the Windows Start menu (or picked manually using the `learn as open' command) and perform many other operations with text command line triggered by pressing the CAPSLOCK key.
 It's possible to create your own commands using the Python (version 2.5) programming language.

-Use the `help' command to get list of available commands.
+Use the `help' command to get the list of available commands.

 [Download](https://github.com/downloads/GChristensen/enso-portable/enso-portable.7z.sfx.exe) a portable binary distribution (no installation is required).